Vic Hadfield: NHL career

-The Rangers signed Hadfield to a controversial and lucrative contract the following summer to deter him from defecting to the newly created World Hockey Association.
-He scored fewer points thereafter and was traded to the Pittsburgh Penguins for Nick Beverley on May 28, 1974.
+The 1972-73 season saw Hadfield play in 63 games and record just 28 goals with 34 assists.
+In what ended up being his final season for New York in 1973, he scored 27 goals with 28 assists while having just one playoff goal in the Stanley Cup playoffs.
+He was traded to the Pittsburgh Penguins for Nick Beverley on May 28, 1974.
 He scored thirty goals in each of his two full seasons for the Penguins although he was plagued by injuries and weight troubles.
 Near the end of the 1975–76 season he sustained a knee injury which forced his retirement.